Naseus/IT-490-Artlock/README.md

 - `sudo rabbitmqctl set_user_tags test administrator`
 - `sudo rabbitmqctl set_permissions -p / test ".*" ".*" ".*"`

-Login to the management panel and create a virtual host testHost.
+Login to the management panel and create a virtual host testHost, dmzExchange(direct), and testExchange(direct).
 The server asserts the relevant queues so they do not have to be explicitly created.

   #### 4. run `node app.js` in IT-490-Artlock/backend/